Pierre-Antoine Cousteau

-Pierre-Antoine Cousteau (18 March 1906 – 17 December 1958) was a French polemicist and journalist.
-He was the brother of the explorer Jacques-Yves Cousteau.
+Pierre-Antoine Cousteau (18 March 1906 – 17 December 1958) was a French journalist, polemicist, and Axis collaborationist.
+He was the elder brother of the explorer Jacques-Yves Cousteau.

+An avid political journalist, Cousteau initially wrote for left-wing editorials, before gradually moving towards antisemitism and fascism throughout the 1930s, becoming editor of Je suis partout.
+After the occupation of France, Cousteau became a propagandist for the French State, under which he advocated for collaboration with Nazi Germany and supported the French Holocaust.
+After being held in prison from 1946 to 1953, Cousteau fell seriously ill, and died at age 52 in Paris, France.

 Leftist activism

 He was born in Saint-André-de-Cubzac, Gironde, and educated in the United States as well as the Lycée Louis-le-Grand.
 Cousteau served in the military before working as a translator and a meteorologist and for New York City's Credit Alliance Corporation.
 He became a journalist for left-wing papers such as Regards or Monde and was associated with pacifism and the Anti-Stalinist left.

 Move to Fascism

-Cousteau abandoned his communism in the early 1930s, and was drawn to antisemitism and democracy, writing for Coup de Patte and then Je suis partout, becoming editor of the journal in 1932.
+Cousteau abandoned his communism in the early 1930s, and was drawn to antisemitism and authoritarian view, writing for Coup de Patte and then Je suis partout, becoming editor of the journal in 1932.
 In this role, he was close to Pierre Gaxotte, who converted him to fascism.

 He visited Nazi Germany in 1936 with Robert Brasillach and Georges Blond and then Spain in 1938 with Brasillach and Maurice Bardèche.
 While the trips developed his fascist sympathies, his attendance at the Nuremberg Rally of 1937 left him with the opinion that Nazism was impressive but not without its flaws.